Aniketssg1/golang/README.md

-Programs to understand fundamental concepts and programs in Golang.
+Programs to understand fundamental concepts with the help of programs in Golang.